1993 amendments to the Constitution of Malaysia: Parliamentary debates and resolutions

-Nevertheless, parliamentary sessions on subsequent days saw the Dewan Rakyat table the proposed amendments in spite of the Sultans' objections, citing as far to say that there was no need to obtain royal assent to implement laws.
+Nevertheless, a two-day long special parliamentary sessions starting from 18 January 1993 saw the Dewan Rakyat table the proposed amendments in spite of the Sultans' objections, with prime minister Mahathir Mohamad citing as far to say that there was no need to obtain royal assent to implement laws.
 Back in 1983, the constitution had been amended so that a veto by the Agong can be over-ridden by a parliamentary vote.
-Shortly before the Dewan Rakyat concluded its session, 133 out of 180 MPs passed the proposed changes although members of the opposition parties abstained from voting, citing indifferences.
-The following day, Dewan Negara passed a unanimous resolution to approve of the proposed amendments.
+On 19 January 1993, shortly before the Dewan Rakyat concluded its session, 133 out of 180 MPs passed the amendment bill while members of the opposition parties abstained from voting, although opposition MPs from DAP and PAS still expressed their support in principle.
+The following day, Dewan Negara unanimously approve of the proposed amendments.

 The three rulers, on the other hand, continued to withhold their consent to the amendments which saw the government threatening to withdraw the privileges and continued attacks via the national media on instances of royal excesses of their extravagant lifestyles and even hinting a possibility of ending constitutional monarchy in Malaysia, such as the publication of an article of monarchs who abdicated or were disposed since World War II.
 A compromise was reached with the Agong when the government offered a compromise which allowed the rulers to delay any legislation within sixty days, provided that the delays were given reasons.
 The previous proposals offered only a delay of fifteen days for any legislation that were to be raised in parliament.

 The Dewan Rakyat passed its implementation on 8 March 1993, while the Dewan Negara approved of its implementation on 30 March.
 A new chapter, Part XV of the Constitution entitled "Proceedings against the Yang di-Pertuan Agong and the Rulers" was also enshrined.